 What should I expect at the end of the day?

 Hopefully by the time you’ve finished your retreat, you have had the chance to rest in the presence of the Lord and focus your heart on Him.
 While there’s no way to predict how your time will go, keeping realistic expectations before you begin will guard your heart if you don’t have a “mountain top” experience.
 But if at the end of the day, your goal should be to pray and leave spiritually refreshed.

 I challenge you to grab your calendar and in the next 24 hours, schedule a DIY One Day Personal Prayer Retreat within the next month.
 There’s no better gift to your family or to yourself than a refreshed soul and a renewed spirit!
+Feel free to use our prayer retreat program.
 Enjoy!